 Resilience is a topic that comes up in many corporates and is often a training course for dealing with stress and work life balance.
 However an individual’s resilience can be affected by many external factors apart from work and a one size fits all approach simply doesn’t work.
 How people manage stress will be different depending on the person and the levels and types of stress they are facing.

 In a recent global survey by IBM, work is seen as one of the biggest contributors to stress.
 This was attributed to the speed of change in business across the world, and in certain areas the uncertainty of the political situation.
-This is particularly noticeable in the UK with the uncertainty surrounding Brexit with the deadline of 29 March fast approaching.
+This is particularly noticeable in the UK with the uncertainty surrounding Brexit.
 Added to this the speed of communications and the ability to be online 24/7 has resulted in business cultures expecting instant responses to emails and texts.
 This hardly allows for a work life balance.

 Stress can have a positive effect in the short term, with adrenaline kicking-in to help us cope and work at peak performance.
 This is a basic human response to a situation, going back to the primitive reaction of ‘fight’ or ‘flight’ when faced by a sabre toothed tiger.
 However over a long period of time stress will have a negative impact, affecting sleep patterns, and mood which can result in burn out.